Back to top

 20. Infertility

-Fluctuating hormones, sleep disturbances, and metabolic changes can all contribute to chronic fatigue.
+Fluctuating hormones, sleep disturbances, lifestyle changes and metabolic changes can all contribute to chronic fatigue.

 22. Nail Changes